Visit Burnham Beeches and Stoke Common

 Public Spaces Protection Orders (PSPOs) apply at Burnham Beeches at all times.
 Please visit our Public Spaces Protection Orders page for more information on how and where they apply.

 We have a selection of maps and trails that can be downloaded from the links below.
+All our activities for the year can be found in the event diary.
 If you are a veteran tree enthusiast, the Ancient Tree Forum has created a series of interactive trails including one exploring the Veteran Trees at Burnham Beeches.